-The 9-Step Process to Read Faster (an Overview)
+The 9-Step Process to Read Faster and Retain More (an Overview)

-When it comes to speed reading, the two more important tools are your eyes and your mind.
-Your eyes see the words and your mind processes the sentences.
+When it comes to reading speed, the two more important tools are your eyes and your mind.
+Your eyes see the words, and your mind processes the sentences.
 The average reading speed of an adult is 250 words per minute.
 However, some are naturally faster than others if they push it and can double this rate.

 Unfortunately, most people never push the limits of their eyes or mind.
-What happened instead was they learned to read at a young age, slowly developed the skill over years and never considered that there was a way to train themselves to read faster.
+What happened instead was they learned to read at a young age, slowly developed the skill over the years, and never considered that there was a way to train themselves to read faster.

-From that simple understanding, the trick is to create a few new habits that will develop the skill quickly, effortlessly and enjoyably.
+From that simple understanding, the trick is to create a few new habits that will quickly, effortlessly, and enjoyably develop the skill.
 Once that's done, the rest is a breeze.